 🍽 Serving suggestions

-Pesto crusted salmon is very versatile and can be enjoyed with pasta, potatoes, rice, green vegetables like beans or broccoli or with a simple side salad.
+Pesto-crusted salmon is very versatile and can be enjoyed with pasta, potatoes, a cool and refreshing Creamy Red Skin Potato Salad, rice, green vegetables like beans or broccoli or with a simple side salad.

 The best way is to use a fish thermometer to check that the internal temperature has reached 50C or 125F.
 If you don't have a fish thermometer cut into the thickest part of the salmon to check that the flesh is opaque and cook for a few more minutes if it is still translucent.